gamenwatch412/Genshin-Funkin-The-Dragonspine-Deviatin-Update/README.md

 	<img width="600" height="600" src="art/iconOG.png">
 </p> -->

-# Genshin Funkin': The Dragonspine Deviatin' Update Source Code
+# Genshin Funkin': The Dragonspine Deviatin' Update
 ## About
 Across the vast world of Teyvat, a rap battle is bound to occur.<br />
 Made on Psych Engine v0.5.2h